CatTail/cattail.github.io/_posts/2019-11-29-how-to-benchmark-scala-backend-service.md

 }
 ```

-The benchmark code is pretty simple, we generate random input rows with size from 1,000 to 10,000, then execute model.
+The benchmark code is pretty simple, we generate random input rows with size from 1,000 to 10,000, then execute the model.
 This is the benchmark output

 ```